 Library Science Course Descriptions (SLM)

 3317 Children's Literature

 4 credits

-The study of print and non-print media, with emphasis on authors and illustrators of materials for children.
-Principles of selection, evaluation, and integration of these media into the elementary and middle school classrooms are included.
+The study of children's fiction and nonfiction literature for grades K-6, with emphasis on authors and illustrators, selection principles, and integration of these materials in elementary classrooms.

-3318 Adolescent Literature
+3318 Young Adult Literature

 4 credits

-The study of print and non-print media, with emphasis on reading interests of young adults.
-Principles of selection, evaluation, and integration of these media into the middle school and high school classrooms are included.
+The study of young adult fiction and nonfiction literature for grades 6-12, with emphasis on authors, selection principles, and integration of these materials in middle and high school classrooms.

 Mathematics

-Professors R. Boner (Department Chair), and Rosenzweig; Professor Emeritus Lightner, Associate Professors Clark and Eshleman; Lecturer C. Boner.
+Professors R. Boner (Department Chair), and Rosenzweig; Associate Professors Clark and Eshleman; Lecturer C. Boner.

-Areas of particular teaching interest:

-Professor Boner: abstract algebra, combinatorics, graph theory, number theory; Professor Emeritus Lightner: geometry, history of mathematics, mathematics education; Professor Rosenzweig: differential topology, set theory and logic, singularity theory; Professor Clark: dynamical systems and chaos, Markov chains, complex analysis; Professor Eshleman: applied mathematics, numerical analysis, programming languages.
+Areas of particular teaching interest: Professor Boner: abstract algebra, combinatorics, graph theory, number theory; Professor Rosenzweig: differential topology, set theory and logic, singularity theory; Professor Clark: dynamical systems and chaos, Markov chains, complex analysis; Professor Eshleman: applied mathematics, numerical analysis, programming languages.

-The mathematics department is dedicated to providing each mathematics major with the highest level program that a student can manage, providing individual help and attention to each student.
-To accomplish this, in addition to regular courses, advanced courses are offered for one to four students who will benefit from a particular subject.
+The Mathematics Department is dedicated to providing each Mathematics major with the highest level program that a student can manage, and providing individual help and attention to each student.
+To accomplish this, in addition to regular courses, advanced courses are offered for small numbers of students who will benefit from a particular subject.
 Recent courses have included Differential Topology, Galois Theory, Set Theory, Tensor Analysis, and Chaos Theory and Dynamical Systems.
-The mathematics program is broad enough in scope that students taking the basic major in mathematics will provide the groundwork for a variety of careers, as well as having a thorough preparation for graduate study.
+The Mathematics program is broad enough in scope that students taking the basic major in Mathematics are provided the groundwork for a variety of careers, as well as having a thorough preparation for graduate study.
 Students also have the opportunity through the topics courses, the problem seminars, the independent studies courses, and electives to focus on individual needs and objectives.

-Every mathematics major who has applied to graduate school has been admitted to a highly ranked university and has received either a fellowship or a teaching assistantship.
-Alumni of our programs have gone on to do graduate work at such schools as Brandeis University, The University of California at Berkeley, The University of Pennsylvania, Harvard University, Michigan State University, the UMBC, Washington University in St. Louis, Cornell University, The Johns Hopkins University, North Carolina State University, SUNY at Stony Brook, and University of Virginia.
+Every Mathematics major who has applied to graduate school has been admitted to a highly ranked university and has received either a fellowship or a teaching assistantship.
+Alumni of our programs have gone on to do graduate work at such schools as Brandeis University, The University of California at Berkeley, The University of Pennsylvania, Harvard University, Michigan State University,

+the UMBC, Washington University in St. Louis, Cornell University, The Johns Hopkins University, North Carolina State University, SUNY at Stony Brook, and University of Virginia.

 Almost every graduate of our program is currently working in a professional position under the general titles of "mathematician," "systems analyst," "actuary," "statistician," etc., at the National Security Agency, The Pentagon, IBM, the Hewlett Packard Corporation, NASA, the Department of Defense and various actuarial firms.
-The mathematics-education majors have been eagerly sought by school systems throughout the region.
+The Mathematics-Education majors have been eagerly sought by school systems throughout the region.

-Other Educational Options in Mathematics:

-Computer Science concentration; Operations

-Research concentration; Teacher Certification

-Secondary (middle/high school); dual majors

-with Biology, Economics, Physics, or other

-disciplines.
-Mathematics can also be combined

-with other disciplines (e.g., biology, business

-administration and economics, chemistry,

-physics, and various social sciences) through

-dual-majors, double majors, or a studentdesigned major.
-A minor is available in
+Other Educational Options in Mathematics: Computer Science concentration; Operations Research concentration; Teacher Certification Secondary (middle/high school).
+Mathematics can also be combined with other disciplines (e.g., Biology, Business Administration and Economics, Chemistry, Physics, and various social sciences) through dual majors, double majors, or a student-designed major.
+A minor is available in Mathematics.

-Mathematics.
+Please see the Education section under Academic Programs in this catalog for teacher certification requirements in Mathematics.

+Please see the Dual Major section starting on page 184 for dual majors with Biology, Economics, Physics.

+Departmental Honors in Mathematics

+In order to graduate with honors in

+Mathematics, a Mathematics major must

+complete at least two independent studies

+courses in a single topic over two semesters.

+Declaration of the intent to graduate with

+honors must be made to the head of the

+Department by the beginning of the second

+semester of independent studies.
+The project

+will consist of a paper and a one-hour talk,

+which must be judged worthy of honors by

+the Department.
+The student must also maintain a 3.40 GPA in the Mathematics courses

+taken.